Smithsonian Folkways Recordings

 Karagoz

-When I first met Ayhan Hulagu and his handmade shadow puppets at a community arts event in Baltimore, I knew I wanted do a story on his life and work.
+I first experienced Ayhan Hulagu’s shadow puppets at a community arts event in Baltimore, and knew I wanted to do a story on his life and work.
 Ayhan is a Kurdish immigrant from Turkey, who has adapted the ancient art of Karagöz puppetry for an American audience.
-Over countless cups of Turkish tea, and with the help of his roommate who acted as translator, we met several times and talked about his childhood, his love of mythology, his training with master puppeteers, and his vision for the future of Karagöz in the United States.
+Over many cups of Turkish tea, we met several times at his home and talked about childhood, mythology, training with master puppeteers, and his vision for the future of Karagöz in the United States.

 Role: Producer, Director, Editor